Jackxiini/Train-LLM-from-Scratch/README.md

 Ensure that both `owt_train_encoded.npy` and `owt_valid_encoded.npy` are saved in the `data/` directory.

 ### Transformer Language Model
-The implemented Transformer model uses modern components:
+The Transformer model in this repository includes the following modern components:

-- Pre-Norm transformer blocks
-- RMS Layer Normalization
+- **Pre-Layer Normalization**
+- **RMSNorm** for lightweight normalization
-- SwiGLU feed-forward layers (SiLU activation + Gated Linear Unit)
+- **SwiGLU** feed-forward layers (SiLU activation + Gated Linear Unit)
-- Relative Positional Embeddings (RoPE)
+- **RoPE (Rotary Positional Embedding)** for relative position encoding
-- Causal multi-head self-attention
+- **Causal multi-head self-attention**

-The following components are also implemented from scratch:
+Additionally, the following training modules are implemented from scratch:

 - Cross-entropy loss
 - AdamW optimizer
-- Cosine annealing scheduler with warm-up
+- Cosine annealing learning rate scheduler with linear warm-up
-- Gradient clipping
+- Gradient clipping for stability

 ### Train TransformerLM
+To start training the Transformer model:
 ```
 uv run llm/train/train_llm.py
 ```
-Currently, please use float32 for precision, bfloat16 is not stable and will cause loss to nan.
+Note: Training is currently supported with float32 precision only.
+Use of bfloat16 may result in unstable loss (NaNs).